Hyperparameter Optimization for AST Differencing: Terminology

 \section{Terminology}

-In this section we present the key terminology related to our contributions.
+In this section, we present the key terminology related to our contributions.

-\paragraph*{AST differencing algorithm} computes the differences between two ASTs (Abstract Syntax Tree).
-For instance, ChangeDistiller \cite{fluri_change_2007} and GumTree \cite{falleri_fine-grained_2014} are two popular AST diff algorithms.
+\paragraph*{AST Differencing Algorithm} computes the differences between two ASTs (Abstract Syntax Tree).
+For example, ChangeDistiller \cite{fluri_change_2007} and GumTree \cite{falleri_fine-grained_2014} are two popular AST diff algorithms.
 Typically, an AST diff algorithm has two input parameters, the two ASTs (\astleft and \astright) generated from two source code files (\fleft and \fright, respectively).
 Those ASTs are modeled using a \emph{meta-model} (defined below).
 Finally, the AST algorithm outputs the differences between the two ASTs in the form of an \emph{edit-script} (defined below).
-An AST differencing algorithm is implemented in a tool, for example GumTree \cite{falleri_fine-grained_2014} is implemented in GumTreeDiff.\footnote{\url{https://github.com/GumTreeDiff/gumtree}}
+An AST differencing algorithm is implemented in a tool, for example, GumTree \cite{falleri_fine-grained_2014} is implemented in GumTreeDiff.\footnote{\url{https://github.com/GumTreeDiff/gumtree}}

-\paragraph*{Edit Script} is the output of an AST diff algorithm.
-It represents the result from the comparison between the two ASTs given as input parameters.
-The edit script is a sequence of edit operations applying to the AST nodes of \astleft.
-Those operations are typically typed as \{insert, remove, update, move\}, and are meant to represent the transformation from \astleft into \astright.
+\paragraph*{Edit-script} is the output of an AST diff algorithm.
+It represents the result of the comparison between the two ASTs given as input parameters.
+The edit-script is a sequence of edit operations applied to the AST nodes of \astleft.
+The operations are typically typed as \{insert, remove, update, move\}, and are meant to represent the transformation from \astleft into \astright.

+\paragraph*{Matcher} For computing an edit-script between two ASTs, \astleft and \astright, it is necessary to try to match (i.e., \emph{link}) some tree nodes of \astleft with nodes from \astright.
+The algorithm that executes this task is known as \emph{matcher}.
+The criterion for matching two nodes depends on the matching algorithm, and can consider, for instance, the node's type and label, the topology, etc. The list of matched and unmatched nodes is then used for deducing an edit-script.
+For instance, those nodes from \astleft and \astright that could not be matched correspond to removed or inserted nodes, respectively.

-\paragraph*{AST meta-model} defines the structure of an AST.
+\paragraph*{AST Meta-model} defines the structure of an AST.
 In particular, the meta-model describes: \begin{inparaenum}[\it a)] \item the possible types of AST nodes (e.g, invocations, assignments, methods); \item the attributes of each node type (e.g., a label); \item the optional and mandatory children of each node type, if any. \end{inparaenum}

-For example, a simplified meta-model for the Java language may have 4 node types for \emph{classes}, \emph{methods}, \emph{fields} and \emph{statements}; the \emph{method} nodes have \begin{inparaenum}[\it a)] \item an attribute called \emph{name} \item a list of zero or more \emph{statements} nodes as children. \end{inparaenum}
+For example, a simplified meta-model for the Java language may have 4 node types for \emph{classes}, \emph{methods}, \emph{fields} and \emph{statements}; the \emph{method} nodes have \begin{inparaenum}[\it a)] \item an attribute called \emph{name}, \item a list of zero or more \emph{statements} nodes as children. \end{inparaenum}